 - 4.3.1 At the beginning of each fiscal year, the Council shall prepare a cashflow statement in accordance with the budget submitted in Schedule "A", and shall provide it to Canada, Ontario and Québec, upon the signing of this Agreement for the first fiscal year, or before April 15 of the fiscal year in question for a subsequent fiscal year.
-The cashflow statement shall be submitted in accordance with the requirements of Canada, Ontario and Québec (see Schedule "E"), and shall be updated quarterly, including the statement of revenues and expenditures for the preceding quarter and the projections for future quarters.
-The Council shall include general ledger entries pertinent to the Police Service. - 4.3.2 The payment schedule for Canada is as follows: for each fiscal year covered by this Agreement, Canada shall pay the Council its annual contribution based on the following terms: fifty percent (50%) of its share in July and October of the 2014-2015 fiscal year covered by this Agreement. - 4.3.3 The payment schedule for Ontario is as follows: for each fiscal year covered by this Agreement, Ontario shall pay the Council its annual contribution based on the following terms: twenty-five percent (25%) of its share on April 1st, July1st, October 1st, and January1st of the 2014-2015 fiscal year covered by this Agreement. - 4.3.4 The payment schedule for Québec is as follows: for each fiscal year covered by this Agreement, Québec shall pay the Council its annual contribution based on the following terms: twenty-five percent (25%) of its share by May 1st, July1st, October 1st, and January1st of the 2014-2015 fiscal year covered by this Agreement.
+The cashflow statement shall be submitted in accordance with the requirements of Canada, Ontario and Québec (see Schedule "E"), and shall be updated biannually, including the statement of revenues and expenditures for the preceding semester and the projections for the future semester.
+The Council shall include general ledger entries pertinent to the Police Service. - 4.3.2 The payment schedule for Canada is as follows: for each fiscal year covered by this Agreement, Canada shall pay the Council its annual contribution based on the following terms: fifty percent (50%) of its share in July and October of each fiscal year covered by this Agreement. - 4.3.3 The payment schedule for Ontario is as follows: for each fiscal year covered by this Agreement, Ontario shall pay the Council its annual contribution based on the following terms: twenty-five percent (25%) of its share on April 1st, July1st, October 1st, and January1st of each fiscal year covered by this Agreement.

-- 4.3.5 Canada, Ontario and Québec may withhold their share if they have not received the cashflow statement referred to in paragraph 4.3.1 and/or any of the documents referred to in subsection 4.9 within the timeframes established in Schedule C. - 4.3.6 If funding has been received by the Council under a previous agreement and not spent, the Council acknowledges that it is owed to Canada, Ontario and Québec. - 4.3.7 Canada, Ontario and Québec may authorize the Council to retain that amount as partial payment of their respective obligations and thus proportionally reduce their payments.
+- 4.3.4 The payment schedule for Québec is as follows: for each fiscal year covered by this Agreement, Québec shall pay the Council its annual contribution based on the following terms: twenty-five percent (25%) of its share by June1st, August1st, November 1st, and February1st of each fiscal year covered by this Agreement. - 4.3.5 Canada, Ontario and Québec may withhold their share if they have not received the cashflow statement referred to in paragraph 4.3.1 and/or any of the documents referred to in subsection 4.9 within the timeframes established in Schedule "C". - 4.3.6 If funding has been received by the Council under a previous agreement and not spent, the Council acknowledges that it is owed to Canada, Ontario and Québec. - 4.3.7 Canada, Ontario and Québec may authorize the Council to retain that amount as partial payment of their respective obligations and thus proportionally reduce their payments.